Lisbon City Guide

 Our journey began with a day trip to the fairytale town of Sintra.
 We hopped on the train from Rossio Station and arrived at Sintra Station within 40 minutes.
 I’d suggest getting the 7:41 or 8:11 to make the most of your day.
 We used our Viva Viagem Card which deducted €1,90 pp e/w.

 Our first stop was the iconic Pena National Palace, known for its vibrant colours and stunning views.
 From Sintra Station, you can get the 434 bus to Pena National Palace.
 You can buy the day pass on the bus for €14.
-Walking to Pena Palace would be a tricky uphill feat, with narrow winding roads and limited / no pavements, so I’d urge you to take the public transport option.
+Walking to Pena Palace would be a tricky uphill feat, with narrow winding roads and limited / no pavements, so I’d urge you to take the public transport option or alternatively an UBER which are reasonably priced in the city.

 We arrived at the Palace Entrance at 10am but weren’t allowed to see the colourful palace until our pre-booked slot of 11:30 (queuing allowed from 11am), so we found ourselves with 1 hour to spare to walk around the grounds.
 These were lovely, but I wish I’d have booked the 10:30 slot to see the palace to allow us more time to explore Sintra town.
 Allow yourself 1-1.5 hours to explore the palace fully.